AmbiqAI/sleepkit/docs/zoo/apnea.md

 ## <span class="sk-h2-span">Model Details</span>

-=== "SA-2-UNET-LG"
+=== "SA-2-TCN-SM"

-    The __SA-2-UNET-LG__ model is a 2-stage sleep apnea detection model that uses a U-Net architecture.
+    The __SA-2-TCN-SM__ model is a 2-stage sleep apnea detection model that uses a Temporal convolutional network (TCN).
 The model is trained on PPG sensor data collected from the wrist and is able to locate apnea/hypopnea events.

     - **Location**: Wrist
     - **Classes**: Normal, Apnea
-    - **Frame Size**: 30 minutes
+    - **Frame Size**: 10 minutes
     - **Datasets**: [MESA](../datasets/mesa.md)
     - **Feature Generator**: [FS-W-P-5](../features/featset01.md)
     - **Feature Set**: [FS-W-P-5-1]()

 ## <span class="sk-h2-span">Model Performance</span>

-=== "SA-2-UNET-LG"
+=== "SA-2-TCN-SM"

     The following plots show the model's performance in detecting apnea/hypopnea events.
 The first plot shows the confusion matrix for apnea detection.

     <div class="sk-plotly-graph-div">
-    --8<-- "assets/zoo/apnea/sa-2-unet-lg-cm.html"
+    --8<-- "assets/zoo/apnea/SA-2-TCN-SM-cm.html"
     </div>

     The following plot shows the model's ability to detect AHI (Apnea-Hypopnea Index) compared to the ground truth AHI values.
 The x-axis represents the true AHI values, while the y-axis represents the predicted AHI values.
 The plot shows a strong correlation between the true and predicted AHI values.